Post job

 The Pastry Cook's responsibilities include preparing quality pastry items such as breakfast items, desserts, breads, ice creams, creams, simple syrups, amenities, and others.
 They are also responsible for minimizing waste and maintaining control to attain forecasted food cost.

 These skill sets are where the common ground ends though.
-A chef responsibility is more likely to require skills like "kitchen operations," "servsafe," "food storage," and "sanitation standards."
-Whereas a banquet cook requires skills like "sauces," "cold food," "dependability," and "dexterity."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a chef are more likely to require skills like "kitchen operations," "servsafe," "food storage," and "sanitation standards."
+On the other hand, a job as a banquet cook requires skills like "sauces," "cold food," "dependability," and "dexterity."
+As you can see, what employees do in each career varies considerably.

 Line cooks are responsible for preparing meals for guests or employers.
 The term line cook brings to mind an assembly line.
 This is apt because line cooks are usually assigned to a specific station to work on a specific part of a meal or a preparation process.
 They are part of a bigger group of cooks in the restaurant.
 This is done so that meal preparation is more efficient.
 Line cooks are responsible for preparing ingredients, ensuring that the pantry is well-stocked, and doing their assigned activity in the line.
 They are expected to be good team players, have experience as a cook, and be able to follow recipes and provide alternatives when necessary.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that chef responsibilities requires skills like "food service," "kitchen operations," "quality food," and "chefs."
-But a pastry cook might use skills, such as, "food safety," "wine," "banquet events," and "executive pastry chef."
+For example, resumes show us that chef responsibilities requires skills like "food service," "kitchen operations," "quality food," and "chefs."
+But a pastry cook might use other skills in their typical duties, such as, "food safety," "wine," "banquet events," and "executive pastry chef."

 A head cook is responsible for organizing the food preparation, organizing the kitchen operations, and ensuring the quality of the food presented.
 Head cooks' duties include monitoring the food inventory, creating new recipes, researching current market trends, responding to guests' inquiries and complaints, distributing kitchen tasks to the staff, and maintaining budget goals while maintaining the highest food quality.
 A head cook must always adhere to the sanitary procedures and hygienic standards, as well as have a broad knowledge of the food industry.